ExpressionEngine/ExpressionEngine-User-Guide/docs/general/system-configuration-overrides.md

 ### `parse_variables_query_results_by_default`

-In case you select a table which stores files, the returned value will have `{filedir_` in front of the file names.
+In case you select a table which stores files, the returned value will look like `{file:XX:url}` or have `{filedir_` in front of the file names (when File Manager is in Compatibility mode).
 In case you select a table which stores site settings, the returned value may have `{base_` variables.
 To parse both cases by default, enable the following config:

 | Value | Behavior                                    |
 | ----- | ------------------------------------------- |